01 of 05

 Luxury travelers love airlines that deliver a true luxury experience, and make flying on them a party in the air.
 The airlines that manage to do this are few and far between, and they become legends.
 One of these fabled carriers is Emirates Airline.

-Emirates is the national airline of Dubai, the United Arab Emirates city-state with a fantasy skyline of impossible-seeming skyscrapers that has become the Middle East's luxury playground.Continue to 2 of 5 below.
+Emirates is based in Dubai, the United Arab Emirates city with a fantasy skyline of impossible-seeming skyscrapers that has become the Middle East's luxury playground.Continue to 2 of 5 below.

 02 of 05